 Oakland University – Oakland Center Addition

-Oakland University is renovating and expanding the Oakland Center, a hub for student activities, clubs and organizations, including a ballroom, meeting rooms, and a food court.
-Built in 1958, the 140,000 square foot building will be enlarged and modernized.
-This project will add 65,000 square feet of space and include a tiered floor plan with higher ceilings, opening up the space from the basement to the top floors.
-New study, leisure, and meeting spaces will be added to the ground floor.
-The kitchen layout redesign will increase functionality and efficiency of food prep.
-A new entry will be added on the north side of the building.
+Oakland University renovated and expanded the Oakland Center, a hub for student activities, clubs, and organizations, including a ballroom, meeting rooms, and a food court.
+Built in 1958, the 140,000 square foot building was enlarged and modernized.
+This project added 65,000 square feet of space and included a tiered floor plan with higher ceilings, opening up the space from the basement to the top floors.
+New study, leisure, and meeting spaces was added to the ground floor.
+The kitchen layout redesign increases functionality and efficiency of food prep.
+A new entry was added on the north side of the building.

 Spalding DeDecker (SD) was chosen to provide the following Scope of Services: